hikopensource/DAVAR-Lab-OCR/demo/videotext/yoro/readme.md

 ## License
 This project is released under the [Apache 2.0 license](../../../davar_ocr/LICENSE)

-## Copyright
+## Contact
-If there is any suggestion and problem, please feel free to contact the author with zoubaorui@hikvision.com, qiaoliang6@hikvision.com or chengzhanzhan@hikvision.com.
+If there is any suggestion and problem, please feel free to contact the author with qiaoliang6@hikvision.com.